 Kit knows what it’s like at the coalface of brief-writing: over her career she has written just about every kind of brief for every category, platform and challenge, from soap powder to saving lives, and agency and client-side.
 As a former award-winning copywriter, she knows what it’s like on both sides of a brief, and ruthlessly exploits this knowledge to inspire brilliant work from her creative teams.

-Is she persuasive?
-Well, Kit persuaded the Publicis Groupe to invest in a new agency dedicated to pro bono work in the middle of a recession; Cosmopolitan to put a suffocating girl on its front cover; Britain’s employers to offer jobs to ex-offenders; and David Cameron to do a very public U-turn and change British law in six weeks flat.
+She knows how to use words to persuade, too: she persuaded the Publicis Groupe to invest in a new agency dedicated to pro bono work in the middle of a recession; Cosmopolitan to put a suffocating girl on its front cover; Britain’s employers to offer jobs to ex-offenders; and David Cameron to do a very public U-turn and change British law in six weeks flat.
 She has won more than 80% of the new business she has pitched, from clients including Amazon, the BBC, UNICEF and P&G.

-As a result of all this, she has a long record of creating work that is bold, exciting and multi award-winning (including a few Pencils) for both creativity and effectiveness.
+As a result of all this, she has a long record of creating work that is bold, exciting and multi award-winning (including the odd Pencil) for both creativity and effectiveness.

 She has a particular interest in how marketing and communication can be a force for good, and in 2011 co-founded Change, the highly successful agency dedicated to positive social impact.
-The IPA chose her as Woman of Tomorrow 2014, which she was very pleased about, plus the futuristic raygun is very useful for maintaining discipline in workshops.
+The IPA chose her as Woman of Tomorrow 2014, which she was very pleased about, plus the futuristic raygun is very useful for maintaining discipline in the two D&AD training courses she leads.